Buraco: Course of Play

 Aces may rank high or low, and more than one ace may be played in a run.

 A player's turn ends when a card is discarded by that player from their hand.
 A discard is complete when the discarded card is no longer touched by the discarding player.

 After throwing away a card to the discard pile, no other move (e.g., putting down more cards, substituting cards, changing the discarded card) is permitted until the player's next turn.

+The Pot (os mortos)

-If a player plays all the cards in their hand and their team has not yet taken a hand from the pot, then the player picks-up the next hand from the pot.
+If a player plays all the cards in their hand and their team has not yet taken a hand from the pot (the sets of 11 cards set aside at the deal), then the player picks-up the next hand from the pot.
 The player who has melded all their cards takes a hand from the pot and if the player: